 Diving in Komodo National Park is best done by liveaboard, which allows you to explore the area to its fullest.
 The park and surrounding area boasts one of the world’s richest marine environments, with over 260 species of reef building coral, 70 species of sponge, marine worms, molluscs, echinoderms, crustaceans, over 1,000 species of cartilaginous and bony fish, marine reptiles, and marine mammals.

-As no visit to Komodo National Park would be complete without encountering the world-famous dragons, our 7 night Komodo liveaboard itinerary also includes a land visit to observe these giant lizards in their natural habitat
+A visit to Komodo National Park wouldn’t be complete without encountering the world-famous dragons.
+Our 7-night Komodo liveaboard itinerary also includes a land visit to observe these giant lizards in their natural habitat

 The Liveaboard